-Single Mapping between ICD and SNOMED CT with Related Concepts in Both Systems
+Single Mapping between ICD-9-CM and SNOMED CT with Related Concepts in Both Systems

-ICD-9-CM Code ICD-9-CM Name Equivalence SNOMED CT Code SNOMED CT Name 282.7 Other hemoglobin-pathies Related 80141007 Hemoglobinopathy ICD-10-CM Code ICD-10-CM Name Equivalence SNOMED CT Code SNOMED CT Name D58.2 Other hemoglobin-pathies Related 80141007 Hemoglobinopathy
+ICD-9-CM Code ICD-9-CM Name Equivalence Snomed CT Code Snomed CT Name 282.7 Other hemoglobinopathies Related 80141007 Hemoglobinopathy

 The concepts in each system vary, creating an approximation.
-In this case the closest concept in SNOMED CT is hemoglobinopathy since the type is not identifiable in either the ICD-9-CM or ICD-10-CM classification.
+In this case the closest concept in SNOMED CT is hemoglobinopathy since the type is not identifiable in the ICD-9-CM classification.